Difficulty making birth certificates, Tuban residents write letters to Jokowi, here is the content - ExBulletin

 “Every time we came, we were told to wait until the last solution was given to change the child’s name,” Arif Akbar told Kompas.com, Tuesday (5/10/2021).

-In fact, the inclusion of a name consisting of 19 syllables has a meaning and a philosophy which is a parent’s prayer and hope.
+In fact, the inclusion of the name which consists of 19 words has a meaning and a philosophy which is the prayer and hope of a parent.

 Thus, the suggestion to change the name to adjust the maximum limit of alphabetic characters in the SIAK application of the General Directorate of Dukcapil, Ministry of Interior cannot be accepted.

-Until finally, Arif Akbar was determined to write his complaint in an open letter to President Joko Widodo and upload it to his social media.
+Until finally, Arif Akbar was desperate to write his complaint in an open letter to President Joko Widodo and upload it to his social media.

 He hopes that with the letter, President Joko Widodo will be able to provide a solution to the problem without changing or changing the child’s name, which is quite long.